Rhaegar121/Rhaegar121/README.md

   * 💻 &nbsp; Software engineer for delivering state-of-the-art solutions in React and Ruby on rails
   * 🎓 &nbsp; I have currently completed Full-stack development at Microverse.
-  * ⚡ &nbsp; I love math, programming, movies, and all kinds of music.
+  * ⚡ &nbsp; I love math, coding, movies, and all kinds of music.
   * 💼 &nbsp; My recent projects are beautifully displayed in my [Portfolio](https://barry121.vercel.app/).
   * 📄 &nbsp; You can download my resume [here](https://drive.google.com/file/d/1gINzceqIwshNpYO_NqCS3vSQKAL1t_Hg/view?usp=sharing).
   * 👀 &nbsp; Currently looking for new opportunities.